List of Yu-Gi-Oh! GX characters: The Shadow Riders

-Don Zaloog is the fourth of the Shadow Riders.
-Zaloog is actually a Duel Monster spirit brought to life by the power of the Shadow Charm eyepatch he wears.
-He is also the leader of the band of thieves known as the Dark Scorpion Gang / Black Scorpion Graverobber Gang (黒サソリ盗掘団, Kurosasori Tōkutsu-dan), who were also brought to life by the Charm.
-He masquerades as a detective named Detective Zaloog (Police Inspector Manguer in the Japanese version), sent to assist the students in hiding the remaining Spirit Keys, while his posse work on taking the keys incognito.
+Don Zaloog is the fourth of the Shadow Riders, who is a Duel Monster spirit brought to life by the power of the Shadow Charm eyepatch he wears.
+He is the leader of the band of thieves known as the Dark Scorpion Gang / Black Scorpion Graverobber Gang (黒サソリ盗掘団, Kurosasori Tōkutsu-dan), who were also brought to life by the Charm.
+He masquerades as a detective named Detective Zaloog (Police Inspector Manguer in the Japanese version), sent to assist the students in hiding the remaining Spirit Keys while his posse work on taking the keys incognito.
 However, since they fail to obtain the keys in a duel, they are unable to unlock the Spirit Gate of the Three Sacred Beasts.
-When Zaloog and his gang are discovered, he and Chazz Princeton duel with all the remaining keys on the line.
-In the end, he and his cohorts are defeated, and the power of his Shadow Charm is nullified.
-After reverting to their spirit forms, the Dark Scorpions join the many weak monsters in Chazz's care, to the young duelist's annoyance.
+When Zaloog and his gang are discovered, he and Chazz Princeton duel with the remaining keys on the line.
+Ultimately, he and his cohorts are defeated, and the power of his Shadow Charm is nullified.
+After reverting to their spirit forms, the Dark Scorpions join the many weak monsters in Chazz's care, to his annoyance.
 Zaloog plays a Dark Scorpion deck.